Login Sign Up EN / FR

 Long-term consequences include anemia, the formation of cysts and abscesses, the formation of keloid scars, damage to the urethra leading to urinary incontinence, dyspareunia (painful sexual intercourse), sexual dysfunction, hypersensitivity of the genital area, increased risk of HIV transmission and complications during childbirth, as well as psychological repercussions.

-In general, FGM is performed by community elders (primarily, but not exclusively, women) designated to perform the procedure, or by traditional birth attendants.
+In general, FGM's are carried out by community elders (mainly, but not exclusively, women) appointed to carry out the procedure, or by traditional birth attendants.

-In some communities, FGM may be practiced by healers, male barbers, members of secret societies, herbalists, or sometimes by a female relative.
+In some communities, FGM's may be carried out by healers, male barbers, members of secret societies, herbalists, or sometimes by a female relative.

 ... and the surroundings